Alchemist-Aloha/DFT-guide-bluehive/README.md

 - Parses `.log` file for Raman activities.
 - Generates **plots** with Lorentzian/Gaussian broadening.
-- Customizable HWHM (half-width at half-maximum), linewidth.
+- Customizable FWHM (Full-width at half-maximum), linewidth.

 > 🧩 Perfect for non-resonance and resonance Raman visualization.